kingsimba/nigit/README.rst

 Pull
 ----

-The `pull` command will make sure all subprojects are properly cloned/download and update-to-date.
+The `pull` command will make sure all subprojects are properly cloned/download and up-to-date.

 *  If a project is missing, it will clone/download it.
 *  If a project is a git repository it will run `git pull --ff-only`.